Detecting Evolutionary Change-Points with Branch-Specific Substitution Models and Shrinkage Priors: New Approach

 \subsection{Likelihood and gradient with substitution rate heterogeneity}

 Equation~\ref{Eq:singleRateCaseGradient} does not consider substitution rate heterogeneity across sites.
-A popular approach to model the substitution rate heterogeneity across sites is by using a hidden Markov model (HMM) where the substitution rate of a site belongs to one of multiple rate categories which form discrete hidden states \citep{yang1994maximum}.
-For discrete rate category $l$ with rate $\sr{l}$, the transition probability matrix for branch $k$ of rate category $l$ becomes $\Ptr{k|\sr{l}} = e^{\mathbf{Q}_k \bl{k} \sr{l}}$.
-As in HMMs, the observed data likelihood marginalizes over all possible hidden states and becomes the weighted sum of the conditional likelihood of each rate category:
+HMM{ A popular approach to model the substitution rate heterogeneity across sites is by using a mixture model where the substitution rate of a site belongs to one of multiple rate categories \citep{yang1994maximum}. } For discrete rate category $l$ with rate $\sr{l}$, the transition probability matrix for branch $k$ of rate category $l$ becomes $\Ptr{k|\sr{l}} = e^{\mathbf{Q}_k \bl{k} \sr{l}}$.
+HMMTwo{ As in mixture models, the observed data likelihood marginalizes over all rate categories and becomes the weighted sum of the conditional likelihood (of each rate category): }

 where $\p{k|\sr{l}}$ and $\q{k|\sr{l}}$ are the corresponding post- and pre-order partial likelihood vectors at node $k$ for rate category $l$. \cite{ji2020gradients} detailed their updates.
 Similarly, the numerator and denominator of Equation~\ref{Eq:singleRateCaseGradient} become weighted sums in the rate heterogeneous case: